 GISS GCM ModelE

-The current incarnation of the GISS series of coupled atmosphere-ocean models is now available.
-Called ModelE, it provides the ability to simulate many different configurations of Earth System Models - including interactive atmospheric chemistry, aerosols, carbon cycle and other tracers, as well as the standard atmosphere, ocean, sea ice and land surface components.
+The current incarnation of the GISS series of coupled atmosphere-ocean models is available here.
+Called ModelE, it provides the ability to simulate many different configurations of Earth System Models — including interactive atmospheric chemistry, aerosols, carbon cycle and other tracers, as well as the standard atmosphere, ocean, sea ice and land surface components.

 The model version being used for the CMIP5 simulations will soon be available in a complete package, though there are nightly snapshots of the current code repository available (including the frozen 'AR5_branch'), but users should be aware that these snapshots are presented 'as is' and are not necessarily suitable for publication-quality experiments.